Arrotanis/LastTower2/README.md

 1. Enable Water Plugin in UE5
 2. Clone Directory from URL
-3. Open LastTower.uproject in UE5
+3. Open LastTower2.uproject in UE5